Lunar Time in General Relativity: The Geocentric Coordinate Time

 \section{The Geocentric Coordinate Time}

 Geocentric Coordinate Time $u:=$ TCG ({\it Temps-Coordonn{\'e}e G{\'e}ocentrique}) is the coordinate time of the local Geocentric Celestial Reference System (GCRS).
-It can be interpreted as the proper time of a fictitious observer located at the geocenter under the condition that the gravitational field of the Earth is removed from the gravitational potential of the solar system \citep{kopeikin_2011book}.
+It can be interpreted as the proper time {measured by synchronized clocks of a set of fictitious observers at rest with respect to the geocenter, assuming the gravitational field of the Earth is removed} \citep{kopeikin_2011book}.
 The geocenter is the center of mass of the Earth, including the oceans and atmosphere.
 TCG is the uniform argument of the equations for the evolution of the Earth's rotational parameters (precession, nutation, polar wobble and diurnal rotation) as well as the equations of motion of artificial satellites in orbit around the Earth.